 Node.js is fast and scalable, which has led to a notable increase in enterprise adoption rates.
 Names like Amazon, Netflix, eBay, and Reddit come to mind.
 However, its flexibility, rich ecosystem, and gentle learning curve have made it an ideal contender for smaller organizations that need to move quickly, such as startups and scale-ups.

-What Non-Technical Skills Should You Assess in a Node.js Developer?
+Non-Technical Skills to Assess in a Node.js Developer

 A reliable Node.js developer will need strong technical capabilities, but individuals that have specific soft skills can effectively contribute to a product, team, or organization through more than just writing code.